ddgll/convert-images/README.md

-# convert-images
+# webpjs
-Convert images in javascript
+Transform an image in webp